Finding a good place to study is very important for students.

 Nicholson School of Communications building – The walls are lined with built-in desk/chair and plenty of outlets.
 This is not the place to study in a group.

 The Union – more specifically the 3rd floor, but seating is limited and therefore coveted.
 The Union is the center of activity on campus, but still, a good place to study.
+There are new lockers that can fit a backpack and are free; as opposed to the lockers in the testing center that require change.
+The lockers are located on all 3 floors and a better alternative to leaving things in cars.

 Technology Commons – There is a big study area.
 There is also is a place to rent computers, iPads, etc. and have theirs looked at if it is given them trouble.